xu-shawn/lc0/README.md

 ```

-You must set `--use-uncertainty-weighting=true` to turn it on.
+Enabled by default.
 With BT3, the gain was 20 elo at LTC with

 ```
 --uncertainty-weighting-cap=1.03